Study of COPD Subgroups and Biomarkers (SPIROMICS)

 Up to end of recruitment (2-6 week measurement repeatability)

-The exacerbation substudy will collect clinical and biological measurements during an acute exacerbation in a subset of participants.
-These will be used to better understand the biological processes underlying an acute exacerbation.
+Spontaneous sputum will be collected during an acute exacerbation in a subset of participants.
+It will be used to better understand the biological processes underlying an acute exacerbation, including initial characterization of the host response.
+Sputum will be analyzed for mucins.

 Exacerbation Substudy: Assess symptomatic changes in COPD in relation to acute exacerbation